 This presentation is targeted toward any photographer interested in the genre of street photography.
 It is not a “what does this button do” type of course, but a presentation on how to think, how to see, and how to work on the streets.

-The presentation is interactive, using a mix of lecture, discussion, question and answer, multimedia, and hands on demonstrations with various pieces of camera gear.
+The presentation is interactive, using a mix of lecture, discussion, question and answer, multimedia, and demonstration.

 There is no formal cost associated with this presentation if it is held in the Vancouver area, however an honorarium to cover the presenter’s time and travel expense is always appreciated.
 Most organizations provide an honorarium of $100.

-Note taking is encouraged, however this presentation cannot be recorded.
+Note taking is encouraged, however we ask that this presentation not be recorded.